himanshupandey26/himanshupandey26/README.md

 👋 Hello World!
-I'm [Your Name], a passionate coding enthusiast who recently embarked on the exciting journey of GitHub. 🚀
+I'm Himanshu Pandey, a passionate coding enthusiast who recently embarked on the exciting journey of GitHub. 🚀

 👨‍💻 Currently pursuing my B.Tech in Computer Science with a focus on Artificial Intelligence and Machine Learning, I thrive on the thrill of solving complex problems through meticulous analysis. 💡